WRManns/README-generator/README.md

     ## Description

-    Template that generates a ReadME.md document based on User's input in Node.js.
+    Template that takes in User input and generates a ReadMe.md document in Node.js.

     ## Installation